oren/Blog/Microservice architecture/readme.md

 ```
 ./run
 ```
-open the brower at 127.0.0.1 , choose a file and hit 'upload'
+open the brower at 127.0.0.1 , choose a png file and hit 'upload'

+To verify it's working view the 2 png files: /tmp/working/0.png and /tmp/finished/0.png
+The first one is the original image and the second one is the modified image.

 ## Stop
 ```